-I’m a grown-up gamer with a shameful secret: I can’t resist buying cheap games.
+I’m an adult gamer with a shameful secret: I can’t resist buying cheap games.
 Steam sales, Humble Bundles, random special offers… they have me putting in my Paypal details the moment I see a game that was £40+ going for less than £10.
 I literally just bought No Man’s Sky, in part because the VR mode is coming, and in part, because it was just £20.

-I’ve decided to try and beat the backlog once and for all.
+I’ve decided to beat the backlog once and for all.
 How?
 By getting organised.
 Hear me out.

 My 9-5 requires me to be exceptionally well-organised.
-I provide executive support to the Director, Deputy Director and senior management team at a prestigious university.
-No two days are the same and I’ve got to be at least two steps ahead to be able to react to the things that will evitably come up day-to-day.
-In order to deliver, I use Trello, a free workflow management system.
+I provide executive support to a Director, Deputy Director and senior management team at a prestigious university.
+No two days are the same and I’ve got to be at least two steps ahead to react to the things that will inevitably come up day-to-day.
+To deliver, I use Trello, a free workflow management system.

 Until recently, I was using Trello wrong.
-I had one list of actions for each person and project and I’d basically cherry-pick what I was going to do next.
-Then I saw the Epic Games Store Trello and realised how wrong I’d be using the darn thing.
-I now have my work and personal life organised into things to complete today, this week, next week, this month, next month and beyond.
+I had one list of actions for each person and project and I’d cherry-pick what I would do next.
+Then I saw the Epic Games Store Trello and realised how wrong I’d been using the darn thing.
+I now have my work and personal life organised into things to complete today, this week, next week, this month, next month, and beyond.

 Yes, I’m a bit sad.
 I’m also getting shit done.

-Recently, I decided to start adding video games to my list of things to complete.
-I decided to start easy with a game called Home, a 1-2 hour game that I’ll write about soon.
+Recently, I started adding video games to my list of things to complete.
+I started easy with a game called Home, a 1-2 hour game that I’ll write about soon.
 It felt good to complete a game so quickly and get it off of my list.
-Next up, I’m going to finally finish the Last of Us then move onto completing Metal Gear Solid V – I might throw some shorter games into the mix at intervals to get some real traction.
-And that’s around my current Final Fantasy 14 addiction, playing No Man’s Sky with my brother and Divinity Original Sin 2 with my cousin.
+Next up, I’m going to finally finish the Last of Us, then move onto completing Metal Gear Solid V. I might also throw some shorter games into the mix at intervals to get some real traction.
+And, that’s around my current Final Fantasy 14 addiction, playing No Man’s Sky with my brother, and chipping away at Divinity Original Sin 2 with my cousin.
 (Can you see why I don’t complete games?)

 Not everyone will have a backlog like mine.
 Some people are more sensible with their finances and more realistic with their time.
 For those who are like me, I highly recommend trying to add a bit of organisation to your game time.
-Knowing that you’re going to complete X then Y then Z means you’ll waste less time trying to figure out what you’re going to play and more time actually playing and completing games.
+Knowing that you will complete X then Y then Z means you’ll waste less time trying to figure out what you will play and more time playing and completing games.

 I’ll share updates of where I am with this mission as I go on.
 Wish me luck!